ua-snap/AK_Wind_Climatology/README.md

 # AK Wind Climatology
 ## Code
 This Repo is for processing and analyzing wind data gathered by ASOS stations in Alaska.
-It is generally for my own reference, but it may be of use to others as well eventually.
+It is currently for my own version control purposes, but it may be of use to others eventually.

 ### Files, Directory & descriptions